corda/corda/docs/source/key-concepts-transactions.rst

    * **Transaction uniqueness**: There exists no other committed transaction that has consumed any of the inputs to our proposed transaction (see :doc:`key-concepts-consensus`)

-If the transaction gathers all the required signatures but these conditions do not hold, the transaction's outputs will not be valid, and will not be accepted as inputs to subsequent transactions.
+If the transaction gathers all of the required signatures, but the preceding conditions do not hold, the transaction's outputs will not be valid and will not be accepted as inputs to subsequent transactions.

 Reference states
 ----------------

 As mentioned in :doc:`key-concepts-states`, some states need to be referred to by the contracts of other input or output states but not updated/consumed.
 This is where reference states come in.
-When a state is added to the references list of a transaction, instead of the inputs or outputs list, then it is treated as a *reference state*.
+When a state is added to the references list of a transaction, instead of the inputs or outputs list, it is treated as a *reference state*.
 There are two important differences between regular states and reference states:

 * The specified notary for the transaction **does** check whether the reference states are current.
 However, reference